boozallen/sdp-libraries/docs/contributing/index.md

 ---

-This repository automates the create of release branches and tags as well as publishing the documentation for each version.
+This repository automates the creation of release branches and tags as well as publishes the documentation for each version.

 ### Release Automation